gidden/cyclopts/docs/theory/f_th_reactor_request.rst

 year, which is similar to `Rokkassho
 <http://ec.europa.eu/dgs/jrc/downloads/jrc_20100615_safeguards_heinonen.pdf>`_.
 With
-the factor of 100 discussed above, a 800 t U/ 8 t Pu facility could service on the order of 2-3 fast reactors.
+the factor of 100 discussed above, a 800 t U/ 8 t Pu facility could service on the order of 2-3 fast reactors or ~2 thermal reactors with 1/3 a request as MOX (in other words, an 8 t/yr plant cannot process 1/4 of a thermal core in one month).

 Using the following assumptions